History of Moldova in Timeline

 In June 2022, Moldova was granted candidate status for membership in the European Union.

-June 2022: Amendments to the Criminal Code regarding hate crimes
+June 2022: Amendments to the Criminal Code

-The Office for Democratic Institutions and Human Rights' 2016 recommendations on hate crimes were "largely reflected in amendments to the Criminal Code adopted by the Moldovan Parliament and published on June 3, 2022".
+On 3 June 2022, amendments to the Criminal Code, largely reflecting the Office for Democratic Institutions and Human Rights' 2016 recommendations on hate crimes, were adopted by the Moldovan Parliament.

-July 2022: 3 Million Internet Users
+July 2022: Internet Usage in Moldova

-July 2022: Internet Users in Moldova
+July 2022: Internet Users

 By July 2022, there were more than 3 million internet users in Moldova, constituting some 76% of the population.

-July 2022: UNDP to Transfer Films
+July 2022: Preservation of Moldovan Films

-August 2022: Starlink Launch
+August 2022: Starlink launch

-2022: Survey on union with Romania
+2022: Survey on unification

 A 2022 survey during the Russian invasion of Ukraine indicated that only 11% of Romania's population supports an immediate union with Moldova.

-2022: Healthcare data
+2022: Healthcare Data in Moldova

-According to 2022 official data, Moldova has 48.4 doctors and 91 units of average medical staff per 10,000 inhabitants.
+According to the most recent 2022 official data, Moldova had 48.4 doctors and 91 units of average medical staff per 10,000 inhabitants.

-2022: Life expectancy
+2022: Life expectancy and fertility rate in Moldova

-As of 2022, the average life expectancy in Moldova was 71.5 years.
+As of 2022, the average life expectancy in Moldova was 71.5 years, and the total fertility rate per woman was 1.69.

 2022: Education statistics

-2022: Agricultural Production Growth
+2022: Agriculture Production

 Between 2015 and 2022, agricultural production almost doubled, particularly in vegetable and fruit production.